What a year we have had!

-Also in this year of pandemic we’ve been able to grow and expand our efforts to provide space for yoga classes, community groups, and Bristol Art Museum outdoor art classes, with many more outdoor events and new programs being planned in conjunction with the state’s Take It Outside initiative.
-And we have resumed tours of the mansion in a safe, COVID-compliant manner.
+Thanks to your support, along with the state’s Take It Outside initiative, we were able to grow and expand our efforts to provide space for community groups and Bristol Art Museum outdoor art classes, with many outdoor events and new programs executed in a safe, COVID-compliant manner.

-Even as 2020 has brought so much to a stop in Rhode Island, here in Bristol it has moved Linden Place forward in ways that we never could have anticipated just one short year ago.
 The national dialogue on social justice has been especially relevant here, at a property originally built primarily with profits from the transatlantic slave trade.
-We have formed a comprehensive re-examination committee which is right now undertaking the timely and important task of questioning how we have been framing Linden Place’s story.
+In the last year, we formed a comprehensive re-examination committee which focused on the timely and important task of questioning how we have been framing Linden Place’s story.

-Will you please consider a gift to Linden Place’s 2020 annual fund?
+Will you please consider a gift to Linden Place’s Annual Fund and continue to support our important work?

-Thank you, from the bottom of our hearts, and all our best for a very happy 2021.
+Thank you, from the bottom of our hearts

 The Donor Bill of Rights